herreio/openapc-de/README.md

 The aim of this repository is:

-- to release data sets on fees paid for Open Access journal articles and monographs by Universities and Research Society Funds under an Open Database License
+- to release data sets on costs incurred by academic institutions for Open Access publishing, including fees for journal articles, monographs, and publications covered by Open Access publishing agreements, under an Open Database License
-- to demonstrate how reporting on fee-based Open Access publishing can be made more transparent and reproducible across institutions.
+- to demonstrate how reporting on Open Access publishing can be made more transparent and reproducible across institutions.

-At the moment this project provides the following cost data:
+At the moment OpenAPC provides the following publication-based cost data:

 | Publication Type | Count           | Aggregated Sum (€)      | Contributing Institutions              |
 |------------------|-----------------|-------------------------|----------------------------------------|